-In this fast-paced society, the roads are becoming more crowded and hectic.
-The use of automobiles is significantly increasing, so it helps to be constantly aware of your surroundings to prevent accidents and other unfortunate mishaps on the road.
+In this fast-paced society, the roads are becoming so crowded that it's difficult to step out without learning safe driving tips.
+As the use of automobiles is significantly increasing, it helps to be constantly aware of your surroundings to prevent accidents and other unfortunate mishaps on the road.

 Though technological advances have made our vehicles safer, most accidents are caused by human error.
 Violating the rules of the road and driving recklessly have become almost commonplace and are the leading cause of accidents and highway fatalities.
-To reduce the number of accidents the best thing to do is to practice safe driving methods.
+To reduce the number of accidents it has become crucial to practice safe driving methods.

-The following are some tips that will let you plan for your ride, drive securely and reach your destination in the safest manner possible.
+The following are some safe driving tips that will let you plan for your ride, drive securely and reach your destination without risking your well-being.

 A periodic safety check of your vehicle can avoid maintenance error failure and other problems which can potentially lead to an accident.

 - Whether you are driving during the day or night, check the functionality of your lights by turning them on and off.

 - Remember to check the operation of your vehicle's indicators and turn signals.

 - Make sure that there are no fluid leakages from the motor and from any part of the vehicle.

 - Remember to make sure that your tires are properly inflated and check the pressure of the tires--have them rotated regularly to avoid wear and tear.